-Our research and development expenses increased by \$10.0 million, or 77.4%, for the three months ended February 28, 2021, compared with the three months ended February 29, 2020.
-The increase was primarily related to an increase of \$4.6 million in compensation and related personnel costs attributable to an increase in headcount and higher non-cash stock-based compensation expense due to additional stock awards granted since February 29, 2020.
-There was also an increase of \$3.5 million in supplies and contract research attributable to increases in our preclinical development activities and drug discovery research and an increase of \$1.1 million in preclinical activities and contract manufacturing costs primarily due to preparation for upcoming clinical programs for our lead drug candidates.
+Our research and development expenses increased by \$12.0 million during the three months ended August 31, 2021, compared to the three months ended August 31, 2020.
+The increase was primarily related to an increase of \$4.1 million in compensation and related personnel costs attributable to an increase in headcount.
+There was also an increase of \$1.6 million in non-cash stock-based compensation expense.
+There was also an increase of \$1.9 million in supplies and contract research, an increase of \$1.8 million in preclinical activities and contract manufacturing attributable to increases in our preclinical development activities and drug discovery research and an increase of \$1.5 million in clinical costs due to ongoing clinical trial startup and patient enrollment.